Subscribe to Design Weekly e-News

 Taylor, whose studio was designed to overlap with Newark Mayor Ras Baraka’s focus on equitable growth, says Newark is better-positioned than any other U.S. airport to reset its orientation to the city, allowing neighborhood access to high-quality jobs, and even pedestrian access to its terminals.
 And student teams rose to the occasion, she says.

-“This was the moment when I saw first hand that our students at Weitzman School of Design have the skills to take on a transformative transportation project, and they really lived up to the opportunity,” Taylor says.
+“This was the moment when I saw first hand that our students at the Weitzman School have the skills to take on a transformative transportation project, and they really lived up to the opportunity,” Taylor says.
 “We’re very excited that our studio’s work is already a part of the ongoing community discussion that will set new directions for the future of EWR and the people of Newark."